PrestaShop/prestashop.github.io/news/_posts/2016-06-16-module-development-changes-in-17.md

 More information is coming soon!

-If you have specific question about module development that are not answered in this article, let us know in the comments: it will help us build a better Developer Guide!
+If you have specific questions about module development that are not answered in this article, let us know in the comments: it will help us build a better Developer Guide!